Azure-Samples/sample-mdw-serverless/README.md

     ![linked service](./images/linked_service_update.png)

 8. Run the 'Copy Data Samples' pipeline.
 This will copy the [control file](#control/table) and the [data samples](#sample-files) to your local repository.
 [See details.](#sample-files)
+     > Note: You can use the ```Debug``` to get started quickly, or setup a trigger as described [here](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers).

 9. Run the 'Process Factories Data'.
 This will run the Bronze to Silver transformations per factory and per data model.
 [See details.](#bronze-to-silver)